victor-scht/Maths_Notes/README.md

 - Present mathematical concepts with a clear and coherent flow.
 - Provide detailed proofs for results that are often left as _“exercises for the reader.”_

+# Any mistakes ?

+Do not hesitate to contact me !